What Is A Licensed Insolvency Trustee (Trustee In Bankruptcy)?

 Generally speaking, most Licensed Insolvency Trustees will provide debt and financial advice free of charge.
 In fact, one of their jobs is to ensure that you understand the options available to you and ensure you adequately understand them.

-Licensed Insolvency Trustees do eventually get paid for the advice provided, but only if you end up filing a consumer proposal or personal bankruptcy.
-This payment is based upon a tariff set by the Canadian Government and is paid out of the money you pay into a consumer proposal or a bankruptcy.
+Licensed Insolvency Trustees do eventually get paid for the advice provided, but only if they end up filing a consumer proposal or personal bankruptcy for you.
+These bankruptcy trustee fees are based upon a tariff set by the Canadian Government and are paid out of the money you pay into a consumer proposal or a bankruptcy.

 Bankruptcy trustee fees are the fees charged by a licensed insolvency trustee for administering a bankruptcy.
 These fees are regulated by the federal government and are paid out of the money you pay into your bankruptcy estate.